JoshuaJeffreyGimmel/gather/README.md

 # Gather

+> **Note:** This MVP was built with AI assistance as a simple school project — not a
+> production release.
+That said, the trust mechanics and API are real enough that the
+> approach would hold up as an actual product with further investment.

 **Finden · Planen · Treffen** — a working prototype of the Gather app: a mobile-first PWA that turns "wir sollten mal" into a real meetup tonight, for 18–25 year olds in Zurich.
 Ten screens, a real API, a real database, real maps.